PDF Report (1.8Mb)

 Of the 2.6 million people invited between January 2014 and December 2015, 39% participated in the program

-For participants who had a diagnostic assessment in 2015, 1 in 29 were diagnosed with a confirmed or suspected cancer
+For participants who had a diagnostic assessment in 2015, 1 in 8 were diagnosed with an adenoma

 The National Bowel Cancer Screening Program (NBCSP) began in 2006.
 It aims to reduce the morbidity and mortality from bowel cancer by actively recruiting and screening the eligible target population aged between 50 and 74 for early detection or prevention of the disease.